 On July 12, 2021, the Company entered into a lease termination agreement for its main facility in San Diego, California.
 Under the agreement, the Company was required to vacate its facility no later than July 31, 2022.
-The Company recorded the transaction as a lease modification and remeasured its lease liability of \$3.8 million as of July 12, 2021 to its remaining lease obligations of \$0.1 million, with a corresponding adjustment to its right-of-use asset of \$2.8 million.
+The Company recorded the transaction as a lease modification and remeasured its lease liability of \$3.8 million as of July 12, 2021 to its remaining lease obligations of \$0.1 million, with a corresponding adjustment to its right-of-use asset of $\mathfrak{D}$ .8 million.
 As a result, the Company recorded an associated gain from the lease modification of \$0.9 million in its condensed statement of operations for the three months ended September 30, 2021.
 The Company ceased using the facility on June 2, 2022.
-In accordance with the agreement, the Company is entitled for a base rent reimbursement of \$0.1 million from the landlord for the period from June 2, 2022 to July 31, 2022.
-The amount is recorded as reduction of "Selling, general and administrative expenses" and included "Prepaid expense and other" on the Company's Condensed Balance Sheet as of June 30, 2022.
+In accordance with the agreement, the Company was entitled for a base rent reimbursement of \$0.1 million from the landlord for the period from June 2, 2022 to July 31, 2022.
+The Company received the amount from its previous landlord during the three months ended September 30, 2022 and recorded the amount as reduction of "Selling, general and administrative expenses."